r9y9/WORLD.jl/README.md

 [![Build Status](https://travis-ci.org/r9y9/WORLD.jl.svg?branch=master)](https://travis-ci.org/r9y9/WORLD.jl)

 **[NOT stable yet]** WORLD.jl is a Julia wrapper for WORLD - a high-quality speech analysis, modification and synthesis system.
+WORLD provides a way to decompose a speech signal into

+- Fundamental frequency (F0)
+- spectral envelope
+- excitation signal (or aperiodicy used in TANDEM-STRAIGHT)

+and re-synthesis a speech signal from these paramters.
 See [here](http://ml.cs.yamanashi.ac.jp/world/english/index.html) for the original WORLD.

 ## API